apache/hudi/website/docs/use_cases.md

 The following are examples of use cases for why many choose to use Apache Hudi:

 ## A Streaming Data Lake
-As outlined in depth in this blog post, https://hudi.apache.org/blog/2021/07/21/streaming-data-lake-platform, Apache Hudi is a Streaming Data Lake Platform that unlocks near real-time data ingestion and incremental processing pipelines with ease.
+Apache Hudi is a Streaming Data Lake Platform that unlocks near real-time data ingestion and incremental processing pipelines with ease.
+This blog post outlines this use case in more depth - https://hudi.apache.org/blog/2021/07/21/streaming-data-lake-platform

 ### Near Real-Time Ingestion